-A focus on both ethical issues of Computer Science and integration of information literacy.
+2 credits A focus on both ethical issues of Computer Science and integration of information literacy.
 Students will develop and defend, both in writing and presentation, an ethical viewpoint on one or more situations.

 CPSC 4303.
-Advanced Scripting and Common Language Interfaces

-A study of the advanced programming techniques of powerful scripting languages.
-Students will analyze scripts and design new applets.
-Strong focus on design, documentation, and debugging.
-Prerequisite: CPSC 3013, 3303, and CPSC 3354.
+Advanced Scripting and Common Language Interfaces A study of the advanced programming techniques of powerful scripting languages.
+Students will analyze scripts and

+CPSC 3354.

 CPSC 4423.
-Advanced Networking Applications

-An advanced study of network applications and protocols to implement networking solutions.
+Advanced Networking Applications An advanced study of network applications and protocols to implement networking solutions.
 Analysis of available hardware and software used in the design of network support.
 Prerequisite: CPSC 3633.